droundy/deft/papers/histogram/sad-referee-response.md

 1/t-WL but hardly an extension of the method as the referee claims; however, it performs as well as 1/t-WL and SAD is solving a significantly harder problem.
-Also, SAD has fewer  parameters to chose (only one) and many researchers will find temperature easier to determine than the energy range of the system.
+Also, SAD has fewer  parameters to chose (only one) and many researchers will find temperature more convenient than the energy range of the system.
 **

 **----------------------------------------------------------------------------**